kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ## Please do all the writing activities.

-In order to improve your speaking ability, we need to evaluate the quality of the words that you use through the writing activities.
+To improve your speaking ability, we need to evaluate the quality of the words that you use through the writing activities.

 Please purchase two notebooks because you will be doing a lot of writing.

 Purchase more notebooks as you require.

-Done correctly, we expect you to complete anywhere from 200 to 800 pages of writing at the end of the six week period.
+Done correctly, we expect you to complete anywhere from 200 to 800 pages of writing at the end of the six weeks.

 ## Learn Basic Research